Odunayo Olagbaju

-Odunayo Omobolanle Olagbaju was a Nigerian politician who was an Osun State legislator.
+Odunayo Omobolanle Olagbaju was a Nigerian legislator from Osun State.
 He was stabbed to death in December 2001 right in front of a police station in Ile Ife, Nigeria.
 In May 2002, eleven suspects were arraigned for the killing.
 In August, seven additional suspects were arrested.
 By the end of 2002, the original eleven had been freed on bail, but the incident remained under investigation.

 Killings

 Odunayo Olagbaju was bludgeoned to death in broad daylight in his Ile-ife home town, sparking riots in which at least five people were reported killed.

 The dead included a local Alliance for Democracy (AD) chairman.

 A spokesman for the Ife community, Prince Olakunle Aderemi, said that Olagbaju mentioned a commissioner in the Akande cabinet, a member of the House of Representatives and a member of the State House of Assembly as responsible for the attack before he died "at the doorstep of Nigeria Police, Moore, Ile-Ife".